 The quick response likely saved another truck that was sitting next to the one that caught fire as well as a piece of machinery on the neighboring flatbed trailer.

-The cause of the fire is under investigation.
+The cause of the fire is still undetermined, but was possibly electrical.

 The truck's saddle tanks were brimming with fuel, ready for the next day's work, but a lot of things could have exploded, not just those tanks.